-Xilinx SDK understands the custom Xilinx-based embedded hardware design that has been defined in either the Vivado Design Suite or the Xilinx Platform Studio (XPS) with ISE.
+Xilinx SDK understands the custom embedded hardware design that has been defined in the Vivado Design Suite.
 Based on this design, several key parameters are auto-configured, including memory maps, peripheral register settings, tools and library paths, compiler options, JTAG and flash memory settings, debugger connections, and Linux and bare-metal Board Support Packages (BSPs).
 This custom design-aware pre-configuration, combined with the auto-generation of critical system software, ensures that software development can begin with a minimal learning curve.

 SDK includes user-customizable drivers for all supported Xilinx hardware IPs, POSIX compliant kernel library and networking and file handling libraries.
 These libraries and drivers can scale for the custom-design based on feature needs, memory requirements and hardware capabilities.

-Xilinx SDK includes profiling tools that help to identify bottle necks in the code that might occur due to the interaction of functions that are executed within the programmable logic, and functions executed on the processor.
-Once identified, these bottle necks can be optimized by migrating the whole function to programmable logic, by optimizing the function code on the processor, or by splitting the function between processor and programmable logic.
+Xilinx SDK includes profiling tools that help to identify bottle necks in your code that might occur due to the interaction of functions that are executed within the programmable logic, and functions executed on the processor.
+SDK now supports hierarchical profiling - allowing the user to view which called functions, or which calling functions are affecting processor performance the most.

 Creating high-performing SoC based systems takes time and requires insight into the interactions between the software and the peripherals.
 Tools that allow you to gather performance data and visualize your system are critical to achieving performance targets.
 The Xilinx System Performance Analysis toolbox (available in the SDK) allows you to model, measure, analyze and optimize your system.
 In the new performance perspective you can visualize.